Fishing rod: Action

-The action of a fishing rod refers to the speed with which it elastically returns to the neutral (straightened) position after a flexional load is removed (i.e. the "recoil" or "rebound" speed), and is generally described as being "slow", "medium", "fast", or anything in between (e.g. medium-fast) or beyond (e.g. extra-fast).
-Contrary to how it is often presented, action does not refer to the bending characteristics (shape of the "curve") of the rod — a fast-action rod can as easily have a more evenly progressive bending curve (from tip to butt) as a tip-only bending curve, although tip-bending rods do inherently tend to have faster action.
+The action of a fishing rod refers to the speed with which it elastically returns to the neutral (straightened) position after a flexional load is removed (i.e. the "recoil" or "rebound" speed), and is generally described as being "slow", "medium", "fast", or anything in between (e.g. "medium-fast") or beyond (e.g. "extra-fast").
+Contrary to how it is often colloquially described, action does not refer to the bending characteristics (shape of the "curve") of the rod — a fast-action rod can as easily have a more evenly progressive bending curve (from tip to butt) as opposed to a more tip-bending curve, although tip-bending rods do inherently tend to have faster action.
 The action can also be influenced by the length of a rod, the tapering profile, and the blank materials used.
 Typically a rod that uses a fiberglass composite blank has slower action than one that uses a carbon fiber composite blank.

 Action, however, is also often a subjective description of a manufacturer.
 Very often action is misused to note the bending curve instead of the speed.
 Some manufacturers list the power value of the rod as its action.
 A "medium" action bamboo rod may have a faster action than a "fast" fibreglass rod.
 Action is also subjectively used by anglers, as an angler might compare a given rod as "faster" or "slower" than a different rod.

 A rod's action and power may change when load is greater or lesser than the rod's specified casting weight.
-When the load used greatly exceeds a rod's specifications a rod may break during casting, if the line doesn't break first.
+When the load used greatly exceeds a rod's specifications a rod may break during casting, if the line does not break first.
 When the load is significantly less than the rod's recommended range the casting distance is significantly reduced, as the rod's action cannot launch the load.
 It acts like a stiff pole.
 In fly rods, exceeding weight ratings may warp the blank or have casting difficulties when rods are improperly loaded.

 Rods with a fast action combined with a full progressive bending curve allows the fisherman to make longer casts, given that the cast weight and line diameter is correct.
 When a cast weight exceeds the specifications lightly, a rod becomes slower, slightly reducing the distance.
 When a cast weight is slightly less than the specified casting weight the distance is slightly reduced as well, as the rod action is only used partially.